Seven German habits that foreigners really struggle to cope with

 Germans are quite the opposite: cut the small talk, and say it straight.
 “Pass the salt” will do nicely and won’t come across as impolite.
 In our book they even make the Dutch look shy.

 And it’s not just trivial conversation either.
-You can meet someone in a bar, and rather than exchanging niceties, the first question will be: “So why did you Brits vote for Brexit?”
+You can meet someone in a bar, and rather than exchanging niceties, the first question (especially if you're American) might be: “Do you think Trump will get elected again?”

-It may take time to get used to it, but you do eventually realize it’s not impolite.
+It may take time to get used to it, but you do eventually realize it’s not impolite to get straight to the point.
 In fact, you'll soon realize it saves quite a lot of time!

 2. They still have a correcting culture